5g-media/incubator-openwhisk-runtime-python/core/python3DSAction/sample/README.md

 }
 ```

-## Running the example of GPU enabled host
+## Running the example on GPU enabled host

 The same function can be invoked on a GPU node using the GPU runtime image (i.e. openwhisk/python3dscudaaction).
 Ensure the following prerequisites are met before attempting to invoke it: **TBD**